 Road signs are international rules that must be followed when driving your own or rented car.
 They can warn you of potential dangers, inform you of speed limits or road changes, and even give you directions while driving on an unfamiliar road.
-But hey, they can also inform others about what the BEEP -BEEP experimenting while driving on the road.
+But hey, they can also inform others about what the BEEP -BEEP experimenting with while driving on the road.
 They are seriously needed, believe us.
 So, before you rent a car, take some time and prepare yourself!

 Spain road signs

 If you hire a car in Spain, please note that Spaniards do not know how to signal when turning right, left or even when leaving roundabouts.
 The same rules as continental Spain are applied to Spanish islands like the Balearics and the Canaries.
 If you want to know more about driving in Spain and the road signs you may encounter there, you can do so here >>